CairBin/ServerPapers/README.md

 If you want to customize a web page, you can refer to the [CairBin/ServerPapers-Web](https://github.com/CairBin/ServerPapers-Web) project or place your own HTML file in the `./views` directory.

 ### Client
-You need to deploy the client to the terminal device you want to listen to.
+You need to deploy the client to the device you want to listen to.
 Please refer to [CairBin/ServerPapers-Client](https://github.com/CairBin/ServerPapers-Client).